West Nile Virus and Mosquito Prevention

 Currently, there is no vaccine for WNV; the best method of not contracting the disease is to prevent contact with mosquitoes using the above methods.

 Mosquito Fish can consume large quantities of insect larvae in your pond or other standing bodies of water.
-By reducing the mosquito population, you can reduce your risk of contracting mosquito-borne diseases including the West Nile Virus.
+Reducing the mosquito population can reduce your risk of contracting mosquito-borne diseases, including the West Nile Virus.

 Eric Rood Administration Center, 950 Maidu Ave., Nevada City, CA.

 Please remain in your car.
-Containers will be provided to safely take fish home.
+Containers will be provided to take fish home safely.

 Request Mosquito Fish: